dhurum/sjparser/Readme.md

 * `SJParser::SObject`: Parser for object, that stores parsed result.
+  There are two variants, with a custom type and with auto type.
+    * Custom type:
         Takes a type of value it stores and a list of entity parsers for its fields as template parameters.
         Constructor receives a `struct` with two elements:
         1. `std::tuple` of `struct`s with two elements:
             1. `std::string` field name
             2. Constructor argument for appropriate parser

             If you do not want to provide any arguments to field parser, you can pass only string.

         2. Finish callback,  that will be called after object is parsed: `std::function<bool(T &parser, V &value)>`, where `parser` is this parser and `value` is a value that this parser stores.
 You should set it from this callback.
            Returning false from callback will cause parser to stop parsing.

+  * Auto type:
+      Takes a list of entity parsers for its fields as template parameters, the stored value type is a tuple of field types.
+      Constructor receives a `struct` with three elements:
+      1. `std::tuple` of `struct`s with two elements:
+          1. `std::string` field name
+          2. Constructor argument for appropriate parser

+          If you do not want to provide any arguments to field parser, you can pass only string.

+      2. A default value for stored value.

+          This is an optional field, if you do not provide it - all object fields will be mandatory.

+      3. Finish callback,  that will be called after object is parsed: `std::function<bool(V &value)>`, where  `value` is a value that this parser stores.
+         Returning false from callback will cause parser to stop parsing.

+         This field is optional.

   `SJParser::SObject` has methods:
   * `T& get<n>()`: returns a reference to n-th field parser.